8e7an/dotvim/NOTES.md

 `g-` Undo change.

 `g&` Apply the last (one-line) substitution to the rest of the file.

+`g*` Move cursor to the next partial occurrence of the word the cursor is over.

+`g#` Move cursor to the previous partial occurrence of the word the cursor is over.

 `guu` Current line of text all lowercase.